 Some Professional Schools at the University of Washington allow undocumented students to apply for admissions.
 We recommend reaching out to the following key allies for additional information.

 Paying for Graduate School or Professional School

 Resources to pay for graduate school or professional schools will vary widely depending on where you attend and the programs you qualify for.
 At the University of Washington, if an undocumented graduate student has DACA (Deferred Action for Childhood Arrivals), they are eligible for consideration of Academic Student Employee positions, including teaching assistantships (TAs), research assistantships (RAs), and staff assistantships (GSAs).You can visit the Graduate School’s Assistantships page to learn more.
-We also encourage you to contact GO-MAP to learn more about additional possible funding sources available to undocumented students.
+We also encourage you to contact GSEE to learn more about additional possible funding sources available to undocumented students.

 Ready to explore your career or looking for a dream job or internship?
 Create your resume and cover letter, meet your department career advisor, visit UW Academic Career Center, go to career fair, talk to your friends and alumni, go to interviews, then experience and reach your career goal.